Ergodic averages for sparse corners: Introduction

-A quantitative, finitary counterpart of \eqref{E: main identity 2} with additional assumptions on the polynomial $p$ has recently been obtained by Kravitz, Leng, and the second author \cite{KKL24b}.
-Our overall proof strategy for Theorems \ref{T:Main1} and \ref{T:Main2} is inspired by \cite{KKL24b}; however, the difficulties in the combinatorial and ergodic setting tend to lie in different places, with various steps being easy in one setting but difficult in the other.
+A quantitative, finitary counterpart of \eqref{E:cfpolies}, under additional assumptions on the polynomial $p$, was recently established by Kravitz, Leng, and the second author \cite[Theorem~1.2]{KKL24b}; related results were obtained earlier in \cite{PSS23} and later in \cite{AS25}.
+Our overall proof strategy for Theorems \ref{T:Main1} and \ref{T:Main2} is partly inspired by \cite{KKL24b}; however, the difficulties in the combinatorial and ergodic setting tend to lie in different places, with various steps being easy in one setting but difficult in the other.
 See \cref{SS:proofsketch} for a summary of differences. \end{remarks}